Vegan Strawberry Cupcakes

 - Dusting of powdered sugar

-Some strawberry cake recipes require you to make a strawberry reduction which removes the water from the strawberries.
-However, I tested this and it didn't make enough of a difference for the amount of effort.
-You're removing water from the strawberries but adding it back to the cupcakes through dairy-free milk.
+Some strawberry cake recipes ask you to make a strawberry reduction to remove excess water from the strawberries.
+However, I tested this method and it doesn’t make enough of a difference for the amount of effort.
+You’re removing water from the strawberries but adding it back to the cupcakes through dairy-free milk.

 However, a strawberry reduction is useful for recipes that need less moisture, such as my vegan strawberry cheesecake.